durunsong/kilyicms/README.md

 ## ⚡ Introduction

-Kilyicms is a free and open-source basic solution for backend management systems, based on Vue3, TypeScript, Element Plus, Pinia, and Vite, among other mainstream technologies.
+Kilyicms is a front-end and back-end separation/open source management system base solution , based on Vue3.5+, TypeScript, Element Plus, Pinia and Vite5.4+ and other mainstream technologies , support for 16 language switching .
+Functional modules in the continuous improvement ...

 ## 📺 Online Preview